 Thungutti Campground in New England

 If you plan to visit the New England National Park, make a stop at Dorrigo and its visitor centre first.
 There isn't any campground in Dorrigo National Park, but one small campground called Thungutti at the New England National Park entrance.
 Just 20 sites are available, with basic facilities and a picnic area with a gas BBQ.

 This is the right place for you to get close to Mother Nature in the real wilderness.
 The gas BBQ was the only luxury here.
 Sugar gliders visit the campground during the night.
 You can hear them in the kitchen/BBQ area searching for leftovers.
 The fee for two adults is $12 for one night.
 Nowadays, booking online is essential.
 Map and campsite booking: Agree on terms and conditions first to continue your tent site booking.

-There are three cabins to rent inside the National Park in the middle of the awesome rainforest.
+There are three cabins to rent inside the National Park in the middle of the incredible rainforest.
 That's more comfortable during the rain.

 Toms Cabin is equipped with an oven, a basic kitchen, and four bunk beds.
 Other huts for family and friends are the Chalet with a balcony and The Residence for up to 10 people.